shindeja/gatecheck/README.md

 cp .example_task_policy.json task_policy.json
 ```
 We have included a utility called `prereq.py` which uses `boto3` to create the IAM role for Gatecheck function and to create SSM parameter for storing the task policy.
+The script stores the output values in `.env` file.

 ```bash
 rm .env